CJSR-FM

 CJSR-FM (CJSR FM 88) is a Canadian campus-based community radio station, broadcasting at 88.5 FM in Edmonton, Alberta.
 The CJSR studios are located in the Students' Union Building of the University of Alberta, while its transmitter is located atop the building.

-CJSR is a volunteer-run campus and community radio station with a stated mission, "to enlighten and entertain our audience through high quality and diverse programming that constantly challenges the status quo."
+CJSR is a volunteer-run campus and community radio station with a stated mission, "to enlighten and entertain our audience through high quality and diverse programming that constantly challenges the status quo".

 Programming

 CJSR plays a diverse range of musical genres and spoken-word programming.
-The station is home to nationally syndicated shows like Terra Informa, and was the home of the early version of Science for the People (podcast).
-It is subject to the Canadian Radio-television and Telecommunications Commission's requirements for community-based campus stations which means, among other things, that:
+The station is home to nationally syndicated shows like Terra Informa.
+It was the home of the early version of Science for the People (podcast).

+Another notable program is GayWire, "Edmonton's only radio program dedicated to shedding light on, and discussing queer and trans news, events and issues in Canada and around the world."
+GayWire has been a part of CJSR since the 1980s, and was rebooted in 2021 "through a CJSR Podcast Bootcamp, with the support of the Community Radio Fund of Canada".
+The 2022 episode "Can I get a GSA with that?" by Shayne Giles won a Community Radio Award In Broadcasting And Online (CRABO).

+Programing Requirements

+CJSR is subject to the Canadian Radio-television and Telecommunications Commission's requirements for community-based campus stations which means, among other things, that: